Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

 My answer “in theory”…

 There aren't many brands that use Climashield, but those that communicate on the weight of Climashield used can be counted on the fingers of one hand.
-Even Wiggy's, although very verbose about the warmth of its parkas designed for the Arctic, says nothing about the weight used...
+Even Wiggy's, although very forthcoming about the warmth of its parkas designed for the Arctic, says nothing about the weight used...

 Well, to start, keep one thing in mind: the Climashield used on our coat is 133g/m2 (= 4 oz /yd2), out of the 5 thicknesses available in the APEX range.

-Then, like I said, there's us and our parka at 133g/m2 (=4 oz).
+Then, as I said, there's us and our 133g/m2 (=4 oz) parka.

 Same temperature range as our parka released last year.